Omnissa Horizon 2406: Virtual Desktop Pools

 3. Join domain – Join the master VM to the domain.

 4. Computer Group Policy – Make sure the Master VM is in the same OU as the Instant Clones so the Master VM will get the computer-level GPO settings.
 Run gpupdate on the master after moving the VM to the correct OU.
 New Instant Clones do not immediately refresh group policy so the group policy settings must already be applied to the master VM.
-See VMware 2150495 Computer-based Global Policy Objects (GPOs) that require a reboot to take effect are not applied on instant clones.
+See Omnissa 2150495 Computer-based Global Policy Objects (GPOs) that require a reboot to take effect are not applied on instant clones.

 5. KMS Licensing or Active Directory-Based Activation (recommended) is required.